annekao/ivf-calculator/README.md

 3. **Formula Loading Tests**: Verifies that formulas are successfully loaded from the CSV file

-4. **Result Validation**: Ensures calculated success rates are within expected bounds (0.1% - 95%)

-5. **Comparison Tests**: Runs all scenarios together to compare results

 Each test validates that:
-- The calculation produces a valid result
+- The calculation produces correct result
 - The correct formula is selected for the given patient parameters
-- Results are within reasonable probability bounds
 - The calculation uses actual CDC formula coefficients

 ## Notes